Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 There is a few fun nodes to check related tokens and one big node to combine related conditionings in many ways.

-Using cosine similarities to find close-related tokens.
+Using cosine and Jaccard similarities to find close-related tokens.

 To either enhance the conditioning or make it more precise.